Symbiota/Symbiota-Documentation/versioned_docs/version-3.4/Portal_Manager_Guide/Geographic_Thesaurus/searchable_polygons.md

   ]
 ---

-Specified geoTerms saved to the geographic thesaurus can become searchable polygons in the [public search interface](/User_Guide/searching_records) if properly configured.
+Specified geographic units saved to the geographic thesaurus can become searchable polygons in the [public search interface](/User_Guide/searching_records) if properly configured.
 This functionality is intended to allow searching within units of particular interest to a portal, such as park boundaries, Indigenous land boundaries, seed transfer zones, or other areas of interest.

 ![Public Search Interface with Polygon Search Enabled](/img/searchbypolygon.PNG)